 I’m not really a huge football fan myself, but I couldn’t write a guide to Manchester without including at least one reference to a football (soccer to any of your overseas readers!) related tour!
 Arguably one of the world’s most iconic football stadiums, visitors can take a tour around Old Trafford – the home of Manchester United – gaining access to areas usually only reserved for players and hearing the story of one of the world’s most popular football teams.

 This ‘gallery in the park’ was transformed beyond recognition in 2015 into the fantastic space you see today.
 Situated in the grounds of Whitworth Park, events take place both outdoors and indoors and showcase everything from historic pieces to more contemporary works.

-One of largest municipal parks in Europe, Heaton Park covers over 600 acres and is the biggest park in Greater Manchester.
+One of the largest municipal parks in Europe, Heaton Park covers over 600 acres and is the biggest park in Greater Manchester.
 Take a picnic and enjoy the boating lake, ornamental gardens, tennis courts, and golf course.
-Kids especially will love the animal farm, adventure playground and volunteer led tramway.
+Kids especially will love the animal farm, adventure playground and volunteer-led tramway.
 It’s so easy to spend the whole day here as there is just so much to do!